TobiOluwole/sequelize-mysql-migrationFilesGenerator/README.md

 # sequelize-mysql-migrationFilesGenerator
-This script helps you create full sequelize migration files from an existing database
+This script helps you create full sequelize migration files from an existing database it should work in javascript too (with a few tweaks ofcourse)
 ## _I Hope This Helps!_

 A few things first..